Income inequality in Brazil

 Brazil has high income inequality despite high rates of economic growth.
 The country's richest 1% of the population (less than 2 million Brazilians) have 13% of all household income, a similar economic result to that of the poorest 50% (about 80 million Brazilians).
 This inequality results in poverty levels that are inconsistent with an economy the size of that of Brazil.

 The country's GDP growth in 2010 was 7.5%.
 In recent decades, there has been a modest decline in inequality for the country as a whole.
 Brazil's GINI coefficient, a measure of income inequality, has slowly decreased from 0.596 in 2001 to 0.543 in 2009.
 However, the numbers still point to a rather significant problem of income disparity.

+View of Condomínio Penthouse from Paraisópolis, São Paulo, a notable symbol of income inequality in Brazil.

 Contributing factors

 Rural/urban divide

 Varying levels of economic development exists in urban and rural areas.
 Those living in the rural communities face a lack of proper education, healthcare and infrastructure.
 The lack of access to technology, formal education and skills training have resulted in fewer employment opportunities, and hence contribute to lower revenues of people living in rural areas.